- Preventing Orphan Seats

 Viewing Order Details & Manual Holds

-Hover over any sold seat to see:
+Hover over any sold seat to see:- Order number

 - Buyer’s name